Hisense 100U75QG 100"

 • HLG support is available on both products.

-• Both products support Dolby Atmos and Dolby Audio.
+• Both TVs feature stereo speakers with Dolby Atmos and Dolby Audio.

-• Both products support a remote smartphone and USB recording.
+• Both TVs are compatible with Google Assistant and Alexa, support remote smartphone control, and support USB recording.

 Main Differences